dot CMS

 Share this article on:

-1. RBAC + least privilege.
-You want roles like Author, Editor, Legal Reviewer, Publisher, and Admin—mapped to permissions so users can only do what they must do.
-Least privilege is explicitly defined and referenced by NIST and ISO as a core access-control principle.
+You want roles like Author, Editor, Legal Reviewer, Publisher, and Admin, mapped to permissions so users can only do what they must do.
+Least privilege is explicitly defined by NIST as the principle that access privileges should be restricted to the minimum necessary to accomplish assigned tasks, and is referenced similarly in ISO access-control frameworks.

-2. Workflow enforcement (not optional checklists).
-Approvals should be an actual gate: no "publish" button for roles that aren't allowed, and no bypassing required steps.
-Platforms like dotCMS, AEM, Sitecore XM Cloud, Optimizely, and Contentful support workflows with role-aware steps.
+Approvals should be an actual gate: no "publish" button for roles that aren't allowed, and no bypassing required steps. dotCMS workflows implement this as a system-enforced control, not a documented process teams are trusted to follow.

-3. Audit logs and content history.
-For many organizations, it's not enough to say "we review content."
-You need evidence: who changed what, when, and what the outcome was—consistent with audit-record expectations like "event type, time, source, outcome, identity" (NIST SP 800-53 AU-3).
+It's not enough to say "we review content."
+You need evidence: who changed what, when, and what the outcome was, consistent with audit-record expectations like event type, time, source, outcome, and identity, per NIST SP 800-53 AU-3.

-4. Visual editing that respects governed delivery.
-If marketers can update content in context (on real pages) while governance controls remain enforced, cycle time drops. dotCMS positions this as "visual headless" via its Universal Visual Editor (UVE), including headless use cases.
+If marketers can update content in context, on real pages, while governance controls remain enforced, cycle time drops. dotCMS positions this as "visual headless" via its Universal Visual Editor (UVE).

-5. Versioning + rollback.
 Mistakes happen.
-Your CMS should support restoring prior versions (ideally with clear "what changed" history). dotCMS documents version history and revert behavior; Drupal's content moderation model also separates live vs. working copies.
+Your CMS should support restoring prior versions, ideally with clear "what changed" history. dotCMS documents version history and revert behavior.

-6. Permissions that apply everywhere (content, pages, tools).
-The trap is "we have roles," but they only apply to one area (e.g., content entries but not publishing, or UI tools but not APIs).
-You want consistent permissioning across objects and functions. dotCMS documents role permissions and permissions matrices; Optimizely and Sitecore document access-rights patterns; Contentful documents role/content permission rules.
+The trap is "we have roles," but they only apply to one area, such as content entries but not publishing, or UI tools but not APIs.
+You want consistent permissioning across objects and functions. dotCMS documents role permissions and permissions matrices.

-Bring these questions to demos.
-If a vendor can't show it live, assume it's "custom work" or "process-only."
+Bring these questions to any demo.
+If a vendor can't show a capability live, assume it's "custom work" or "process-only."

 • Workflow enforcement: can the platform block publishing without approvals? (dotCMS workflows reference)

-• Granular RBAC: role-based permissions across content + publishing + admin tools (dotCMS role permissions)
+• Granular RBAC: role-based permissions across content, publishing, and admin tools (dotCMS role permissions)

 • Visual authoring speed: in-context editing without engineering tickets (dotCMS UVE)

-• Operational fit: SaaS vs. on-prem/private cloud alignment with IT policy
+• Operational fit: SaaS vs. on-premises/private cloud alignment with IT policy.

-Why it fits: dotCMS is built around "visual headless" editing and governance controls (workflows, permissions, version history).
-The product documentation and product pages emphasize approvals with audit-ready logging and role-based permissions.
+Why it fits: dotCMS is built around visual headless editing and governance controls, workflows, permissions, version history, as native system functions.
+Product documentation covers approvals with audit-ready logging and role-based permissions.

 What to verify in the demo: